Universal Credit – what’s changing?

-Only newly unemployed single jobseekers are being invited to apply at the moment and other claimants will move over between now and 2021.
+Newly unemployed single jobseekers and people with a change of circumstances are being invited to apply at the moment and other claimants will move over between now and 2023.
 You can find further detailed information on the Understanding Universal Credit website

 The good news is that the sooner you start getting ready the easier it will be.